Skip to content

 Plan Design Basics

-As an independent brokerage, Diversified Insurance Brokers compares multiple travel health options for U.S. citizens to align benefits, exclusions, and pricing with your itinerary.
-We help you select appropriate limits for high-cost destinations, confirm assistance services that matter, and avoid unpleasant surprises at claim time—so you can travel with confidence.
-Are you a Foreign National travelling to the United States?
-Be sure to get covered with Travel Health to the US coverage.
+As an independent brokerage, Diversified Insurance Brokers compares travel health options for U.S. citizens to align benefits, exclusions, and pricing with your itinerary.
+We help you select appropriate limits for higher-risk or higher-cost destinations, confirm the assistance services that matter in a true emergency, and reduce the chance of unpleasant surprises at claim time—so you can travel with confidence.

 What You’ll Need to Get Started

-Tip: Purchase coverage before you depart the U.S. and keep your policy ID card and assistance phone numbers with your passport.
-If a medical event occurs abroad, contact the assistance team as soon as possible to coordinate care and benefits.
+Tip: Purchase coverage before you depart the U.S., keep your policy ID card and assistance phone numbers with your passport, and contact the assistance team as soon as possible if a medical event occurs abroad so they can coordinate care and confirm next steps.

 Ready to enroll?